 Bad habits can catch up with you.
-Just like any other chore, keeping your tech clean can almost feel like a full-time job.
+Like any other chore, keeping your tech clean can almost feel like a full-time job.
 Tap or click for steps to clean tech the right way.

 You probably give your smartphone screen a good wiping down now and then.
 You might even dust your PC keyboard from time to time.
 But we’re sure there are tech gadgets that you don’t think about cleaning.
 No worries.
 We can help.

-Read on for five tech items that you probably don’t remember to clean and efficient ways to get the job done quickly.
+Read on for five tech items you probably don’t remember to clean and efficient ways to do the job quickly.

 1. The top and back of your TV